 This YouTube video features a comparison between AirPods and a firearm, specifically testing the Axil GS Extreme 2.0.
 The title suggests an evaluation of the audio capabilities of the AirPods versus the sounds of a shooting range or a firearm in action, with a focus on the Axil GS Extreme 2.0.

-This YouTube video focuses on testing the sound suppression capabilities of the Dead Air Nomad 30 suppressor.
-The creators took the suppressor to a range to record its sound levels at various distances, aiming to demonstrate its effectiveness.
-The video invites viewer feedback on their findings.
+This video focuses on evaluating the sound suppression capabilities of the Dead Air Mojave 9.
+The creators recorded the sound signature of the suppressor at various distances to gauge its effectiveness.
+They are seeking viewer input on their findings, encouraging engagement in the comments section.

 Gun Laws by State